-14.1 A student who wishes to withdraw from studies should submit a withdrawal notification to UOWCHK/CCCU via the Academic Regulations and Records Office.
+14.1 A student who wishes to withdraw from studies should submit a withdrawal notification to the College.
 Withdrawal will normally take effect from the date of submission of the notification.
 However, notification submitted during or after the examination period will take effect only from the following semester/term.